ncbi/ribovore/documentation/ribotyper.md

 or partial).
 Therefore, it is not well suited for identifying rRNAs in genome sequences or metagenomic datasets.

-ribotyper.pl compares each sequence to a library of profile HMMs built from representative alignments of SSU and LSU rRNA sequences.
+ribotyper compares each sequence to a library of profile HMMs built from representative alignments of SSU and LSU rRNA sequences.
 Each profile HMM is a statistical model of the family it models (e.g. bacterial SSU rRNA) built from a multiple alignment of 50-100